How Do I Look?

-Opening Night (1977) is as arresting a reflection on the experience of female aging as it ever was.
-To address its subject Cassavetes sets up a complex construction: a film about a play where cinema, theatre and real life mirror each other.
-Even casting here is a kind of warped reflection: its star, Gena Rowlands, plays actress Myrtle Gordon whose career follows a similar arc to Rowlands’s own.
-In real life Rowlands was married to the director who in the film plays Myrtle’s ex as well as her husband in the theatrical play.
+Opening Night (1977) is an arresting a reflection on the experience of female aging as it ever was.
+To address its subject, Cassavetes sets up a complex construction: a film about a play where cinema, theatre and real-life mirror each other.
+Even casting here is a kind of warped reflection: the film's star, Gena Rowlands, plays actress Myrtle Gordon whose career follows a similar arc to Rowlands’s own.
+In real life Rowlands was married to the director who in the film plays Myrtle’s ex - as well as her husband in the theatrical play.

 In addition to such acts of mirroring, the interiors of Opening Night are everywhere populated with literal mirrors.
-Myrtle and her stage character frequently take us behind the scenes, revealing not only the theatre’s backstage, but also the ‘backstage’ of Myrtle’s own life – her bedrooms, dressing rooms, bathrooms – spaces clustered with looking glasses of varying sizes, shapes and levels of magnification.
+Myrtle and her stage character frequently take us behind the scenes, revealing not only the theatre’s backstage but also the ‘backstage’ of Myrtle’s own life – her bedrooms, dressing rooms, bathrooms – spaces clustered with looking-glasses of varying sizes, shapes, and levels of magnification.
 Places of retreat where, alone, we tend to closely scrutinise our image.
-And so does Myrtle.
+As does Myrtle.

 In contrast with the set, Myrtle’s wardrobe is muted, a response to her anxiety about whom she is performing.
 The camera often turns to her clothes rails – in the theatre, in her hotel – filled with showy dresses left unworn, glittering numbers in tomato red and pink.
 Myrtle’s choice of large sunglasses is not only to cover up the aftermath of drinking but also to evade the scrutiny of others.
 They are a shield, a sartorial parallel to her persistent refusal to answer the playwright’s repeated ‘how old are you?’.